APPLICATION DEADLINE EXTENDED TO OCTOBER 31, 2013.

-Diversity Moot Court Competition Presented by The ABA Forum on Communications Law
+First Amendment & Media Law Diversity Moot Court Competition Presented by the ABA Forum on Communications Law

 Congratulations to the 2013 Moot Court Competition winners, Omar Vasquez and Daniel Arellano!

 The moot court Hypothetical Case involves timely issues of national significance in the field of media law.
 Past competitions have included issues relating to, for instance, regulation of “street fight” videos and subpoenas designed to “unmask” anonymous website contributors.
-Last year’s topic involved issues similar to those currently in the news with respect to WikiLeaks.
+Last year’s topic involved the tort of “hot news” misappropriation and the potential liability of “news aggregators” who republish information gathered by traditional news media outlets.

 “Participating in the ABA First Amendment and Media Law Diversity Moot Court Competition has been one of the best experiences we have had in law school.
 Through the competition, we had the opportunity to enhance our legal research and brief writing skills, and learn more about the dynamic field of media and communications law.
 Furthermore, we were able to practice our oral advocacy skills in front of a distinguished panel of judges and practitioners.
 Participating in the Competition was an opportunity of a lifetime, and one that we will never forget.”